rust-lang/reference/src/types/generics/index.md

 # Generics

 r[generics.intro]
-Generics allow items to be parameterized by types, lifetimes, and [constants].
+Generics allow items to be parameterized by types, [lifetimes], and [constants].
 This allows definitions to be written in a flexible way that can be reused with different concrete types and values.

 r[generics.parameters]
 ## Generic parameters